lowkey42/lowkey42.github.com/_posts/2021-05-02-world_creation.md

 ## Implementing add_face

-As said above implementing this operation is not as straightforward as one might hope.
+As said above, implementing this operation is not as straightforward as one might hope.
 The main problem is triangles might be added in (nearly) any order and we need to update the connectivity information correctly for all possible cases.
-Which means that we have to update the `origin_next(e)` reference for all modified primal and dual edges, to preserve valid edge-rings.
+Which boils down to updating the `origin_next(e)` references for all modified primal and dual edges, to preserve valid edge-rings.

 <div class="image_list" markdown="1">